DevTeam/Pure.DI/README.md

     // Check the output has the appropriate format Console.Verify(i => i.WriteLine(It.IsRegex(".+ - info: Hello")));
 }

-// Represents the dependency aspect attribute to specify a type for injection.
-[AttributeUsage(AttributeTargets.Parameter | AttributeTargets.Method)]
-public class TypeAttribute : Attribute
-{
-    // A type, which will be used during an injection public readonly Type Type;

-    public TypeAttribute(Type type) => Type = type;
-}

-// Represents the dependency aspect attribute to specify a tag for injection.
-[AttributeUsage(AttributeTargets.Parameter | AttributeTargets.Method | AttributeTargets.Property)]
-public class TagAttribute : Attribute
-{
-    // A tag, which will be used during an injection public readonly object Tag;

-    public TagAttribute(object tag) => Tag = tag;
-}

-// Represents the dependency aspect attribute to specify an order for injection.
-[AttributeUsage(AttributeTargets.Method | AttributeTargets.Property)]
-public class OrderAttribute : Attribute
-{
-    // An order to be used to invoke a method public readonly int Order;

-    public OrderAttribute(int order) => Order = order;
-}

 public interface IConsole { void WriteLine(string text); }